cybercongress/cybercongress/README.md

 We believe that we are united by the values we share, thus helping us to achieve our goals:
 - Security.
 We work with digital signatures only
 - Anonymity.
 If someone chooses to stay anonymous or private - it is their right to do so
 - Open-source.
-Everything we run in production must be open-source either software or hardware.
+Everything we run in production must be open-source either software or hardware
 - Transparency.
 Transactional transparency is fundamental to community building
 - Informational freedom.
 No local laws can prohibit the flow of any information
 - Economic freedom.
 Nobody has the right to prevent or block transactions
 - Free will.
 We reject corporate slavery bullshit, such as conflict of interest or NDA
 - Capital, not salary.
 Helping to switch our team from selling time to selling knowledge
 - Engineering is marketing.
-We would rather spend our resources on engineering of marketing, then on marketing itself.
+We would rather spend our resources on engineering of marketing, than on marketing itself
 - Physical liberty.
 Limitations for physical liberty can be economic, but not authoritative
 - Automation.
 Everything that can be automated, must be automated
 - Intelligence.
 An entity can be treated as intelligent if they can control their private keys and can sign transactions